 Springfield, founded in 1636, is known as a city of firsts.
 It is the birthplace of basketball and Dr. Seuss.
 George Washington designated it as the site of the first armory and military arsenal.
 Thus the city played a pivotal role in the American Revolution.

 Springfield hasn’t changed much since I first visited with my family in 1976.
-That was our initial excursion to the U.S., coming over on an extended summer vacation from the island nation of Singapore.
+That was our initial excursion to the U.S., coming over on extended summer vacation from Singapore to celebrate America’s bicentennial.

-I visited again during the winter of 1993, when I attended Surface Warfare Officer School in Newport, Rhode Island.
-I went to see my old Singapore friends, Peggy and Paul and their son David.
-It was one of the most frigid days that year with a cold spell so severe, it brought Springfield to its knees.
+I visited again during the winter of 1993 when I attended Surface Warfare Officer School in Newport, Rhode Island.
+I went to see my old Singapore friends, Peggy and Paul, and their son David.
+It was one of the most frigid days that year with a cold spell so severe, that it brought Springfield to its knees.

 I stumbled upon Cruise Night at Court Square where classic car owners from all over New England converge to showcase their wheels.
 There was a wide variety of classics from old Fords to Corvettes.
 There were burgers and dogs and classic hits blasted from 97.7.